Eventyret/DevHangout/README.md

 **400 Bad Requests on adding experience or education without an end date.**

 *UserStory:*
-The User would log in to their profile to proceed to add their education or experience.
+The user would log in to their profile to proceed to add their education or experience.
 This would then give a 400 error as the field would not be correct when posted.
 The "End date" would be blank.
 As this was not treated as null it would throw an exception and error.

 This was fixed shortly after as we added a check for this, and also we added a date to it.
 So if the user would not fill it in we would pass null.
-If they toggled the `currently working here` we would grab today's date.
+If they toggled the currently working here we would grab today's date.
 We also changed the backend to by default make it required.

  **Skills looked weird**

  *UserStory:*
 The skills would be on top and the user's skills itself would be at the bottom.
 Clicking a skill would remove the skills from the top but also the next one in the array.
 This would make it hard for the user to do this.

-  After this, I redesigned it in the way that you if you click a skill we first check if the user has the skill if they don't we make a post request with that skill and add it to the user skills.
+After this, I redesigned it in the way that if you click on a skill we first check if the user has the skill.
+If they don't we make a post request with that skill and add it to the user skills.
 If they already have it we will just `return` and give the user a notification.

  **Mobile not looking too good for the profile and front page.**

  *UserStory:*
  There were some issues with smaller devices where things did not look good.
 Users reported to me that there were things that could be done.
  I redesigned it with smaller icons better breakpoints.

  **Tables to cards**